 Goodwill represents the excess of the amount paid over the fair value of the net assets at the date of acquisition.
 Goodwill is subject to an annual evaluation of impairment.
 If desired, the Company can assess qualitative factors to determine if comparing the carrying value of the reporting unit to its fair value is necessary.
 Should the fair value be less than the carrying value, an impairment write-down would be taken.
-Based on its assessment of qualitative factors, the Company determined that no impairment exists at June 30, 2021.
+Based on its assessment of qualitative factors, the Company determined that no impairment exists at March 31, 2022.

 Goodwill is not amortized but is evaluated for impairment on an annual basis or whenever an event occurs or circumstances change to indicate that it is more likely than not that an impairment loss has been incurred (i.e., a triggering event).
-The Company performed a goodwill impairment test in June 2021.
+The Company performed a goodwill impairment test in March 2022.
 The qualitative factors considered in determining if fair value of the unit was less than the carrying amount were economic conditions related to the COVID-19 virus and the change in the interest rate environment.
 A quantitative assessment of goodwill impairment included determining the estimated fair value of Company using a market-based approach.
-The market approach was based on a comparison of certain financial metrics of the Company to public company peers.
 It was determined there was no impairment.